-- To develop an interconnected parks and open space system comprised of Destination Parks, City Parks and Open Space Lands as classified in Section 4.3.2, that are designed to improve the connectivity of Markham communities and contribute to placemaking. - 6.1.6.3 To provide a full range of parks and open spaces as part of the overall design of new development and encourage the provision of publicly accessible private open spaces that are designed to be integrated within the public realm. - To plan and design new parks and open spaces within the public realm to: - a) highlight natural and cultural heritage features and facilities without impacting Natural Heritage Network lands and their associated vegetation protection zones; - b) create extensions and connections to existing parks and open spaces; - c) promote high visibility with prominent frontage on a public street and avoid back-lotting; - d) improve pedestrian and cycling access within the community; - e) accommodate active and passive recreation opportunities; - f) enhance the urban forest; and - g) create safe and comfortable settings for community events and individual use. - To ensure that development adjacent to parks and open spaces be designed to: - a) support and enhance natural areas; - b) reduce the potential impact of development on the open space; - c) complement the design of the open space and enhance its use; - d) enhance park user safety and comfort by providing appropriate microclimatic conditions; - e) maintain adequate sunlight and sky views; - f) provide safe and accessible pedestrian connections; and - g) create appropriate visual and functional relationships. - To ensure that development be designed to incorporate private open spaces that contribute to the open space network of the immediate community by: - a) including connections and through routes and features such as widened sidewalks, courtyards, plazas and places for informal community uses, where appropriate; - b) reinforcing the existing open space character or initiating a strong open space concept that can be built upon in the future; - c) providing outdoor amenity spaces for the use of occupants of the development; - d) including features that serve a number of functions, provide for year round use, and are adaptable to new uses; - e) using durable materials and elements of interest such as special

-- landscape features or public art; and - f) providing for a maintenance and management regime that is covered by the development. - To develop parks and open space guidelines to guide the development of an interconnected parks and open space system within Markham communities, particularly in new neighbourhoods and mixed-use neighbourhoods, and intensification areas. - 6.1.6.8 To develop a parks and open space plan, as a component of a required secondary plan, precinct plan and/or comprehensive block plan, or where considered appropriate, to demonstrate how the design and layout of parks and open spaces will be in accordance with Markham's parks and open space guidelines and all the policies of Section 6.1.6 of this Plan.
+- c) promote high visibility with prominent frontage on a public street and avoid back-lotting; - d) improve pedestrian and cycling access within the community; - e) accommodate active and passive recreation opportunities; - f) enhance the urban forest; and - g) create safe and comfortable settings for community events and individual use. - 6.1.6.5 To ensure that development adjacent to parks and open spaces be designed to: - a) support and enhance natural areas; - b) reduce the potential impact of development on the open space; - c) complement the design of the open space and enhance its use; - d) enhance park user safety and comfort by providing appropriate microclimatic conditions; - e) maintain adequate sunlight and sky views; - f) provide safe and accessible pedestrian connections; and - g) create appropriate visual and functional relationships. - 6.1.6.6 To ensure that development be designed to incorporate private open spaces that contribute to the open space network of the immediate community by: - a) including connections and through routes and features such as widened sidewalks, courtyards, plazas and places for informal community uses, where appropriate; - b) reinforcing the existing open space character or initiating a strong open space concept that can be built upon in the future; - c) providing outdoor amenity spaces for the use of occupants of the development; - d) including features that serve a number of functions, provide for year round use, and are adaptable to new uses; - e) using durable materials and elements of interest such as special landscape features or public art; and - f) providing for a maintenance and management regime that is covered by the development. - 6.1.6.7 To develop parks and open space guidelines to guide the development of an interconnected parks and open space system within Markham communities, particularly in new neighbourhoods and mixed-use neighbourhoods, and intensification areas. - 6.1.6.8 To develop a parks and open space plan, as a component of a required secondary plan, precinct plan and/or comprehensive block plan, or where considered appropriate, to demonstrate how the design and layout of parks and open spaces will be in accordance with Markham's parks and open space guidelines and all the policies of Section 6.1.6 of this Plan.